Esplanade Complete Street

 You say you’re only removing 3% of parking however that’s the parking that’s right outside the stores and accessible!!
 Having to park in the parkade is totally unreasonable.
 You say you want feedback so please enlighten me how all of the feedback specifically about lack of parking on esplanade is being considered?
 Do not pretend to count the parkade as accessible parking

-Nvstrong asked almost 3 years ago
+Nvstrong asked over 3 years ago

 Thank you for your feedback.
 Council has directed staff to rebalance Esplanade so that it is safer for people regardless of whether they travel by car, transit, bicycle, or on foot.
 In order to achieve this it is necessary to shift some space from on-street parking to provide this space.
 The project team is considering all feedback from stakeholders and the public to create a safe design that supports people of all ages and abilities.
 Over 2000 parking spaces remain in the area.
 Fewer than 60 spaces have been removed.